What we do

 Better, greener plastic products from waste streams

-The CSIR has formulated a new biocomposite material using waste sawdust and recycled plastics as an alternative to fossil-based material for Plastech SA.
+TThe CSIR has formulated a new biocomposite material using waste sawdust and recycled plastics as an alternative to fossil-based material.
 This innovation adds value to two waste streams: sawdust, a byproduct of the sawmilling industry and recycled polypropylene.
 Using melt extrusion techniques, researchers produced biocomposite pellets suitable for injection moulding and the manufacture of low-cost building materials with a reduced carbon footprint and improved performance.
+The work was funded by the Technology Innovation Agency.

 Maximising the value of underutilised byproducts for a circular economy